 The nation’s favourite wine buff, Jilly Goolden presented the BBC’s Food and Drink show for nearly two decades.
 Her bubbly personality, flowery language and impertinent bouquet helped advance Britain’s current love of wine.

 An experienced lifestyle presenter, series include The Great Antiques Hunt, Going, Going, Gone, Holiday and Extreme Health.
-And in the world of food and wine, Jilly played judge for the contestants of Soapstar Superchef and Britain’s Best Dish, alongside regular appearances on Saturday Cooks! and Daily Cooks!.
+And in the world of food and wine; Jilly Goolden played judge for the contestants of Soapstar Superchef and Britain’s Best Dish, alongside regular appearances on Saturday Cooks! and Daily Cooks!

-As well as regular appearances on the Holiday programme, Jilly’s other television work includes popular antiques series The Great Antiques Hunt and Going, Going Gone and, for Channel 4, Extreme Health.
+As well as regular appearances on the Holiday programme; Jilly’s other TV work includes popular antiques series The Great Antiques Hunt and Going, Going Gone and, for Channel 4, Extreme Health.
 She has also appeared with Graham Norton, and on It’s Only TV, Jo Brand’s Hot Potatoes, Through the Keyhole, Watchdog, The Heaven & Earth Show, The Chelsea Flower Show and Celebrity Detox.

-Jilly continues to delight after dinner audiences with her wine appreciation evenings.
+Jilly Goolden continues to delight as an after dinner speaker, with her wine appreciation evenings.
 She supplies wine lists to suit the budget, and encourages guests to discuss each wine before guessing the price and region of each.
-Her other after dinner topics include travel, wildlife, antiques, gardening, ghosts and the occult and, of course, life in the jungle.
+Her other after dinner topics include; travel, wildlife, antiques, gardening, ghosts and the occult and, of course, life in the jungle.